igorjakus/tic-tac-toe-fog-of-war/README.md

 # Tic-Tac-Toe - fog of war version, with trained AI enemy
-Tic-Tac-Toe but you have fog of war (limited knowledge on oponent's position)
+Tic-Tac-Toe (fog of war) AI agent developed using MCS

 Using self-modified Monte Carlo Simulation with decreasing candidates number and increasing estimations accuracy i found best sequence for Fog of war version of tic-tac-toe